-With cold and flu season upon us, I would like to offer a few guidelines to help you decide if you should keep your child/children home from school.
+With COVID 19, cold and flu season upon us, I would like to share the NJ Department of Health guidelines to help you decide if you should keep your child/children home from school.

 Bacterial conjunctivitis (pinkeye) with discharge from one or both eyes.
 Children must be kept home until appropriate therapy has begun and eyes are free of crusting, weeping or discharge.